Siria-Catherine-Iniguez-Brito/Master-Ingenieria-Matematica-UCM-2025-2026/Courses/Foundation-Courses/FC_README.md

 This is the **only foundation course** I was required to take, and it is fully documented in its corresponding subfolder: `Scientific-Programming/`.

-The folder includes:
+This folder contains:

-- Assignments and practical work developed during the course
-- Solved exams
+- Assignments, programming exercises, exams
 - Source code in Fortran and C
 - Data files and solutions
 - Technical documentation on the development environment, compilation, and execution